Sean Dyche: Playing career

-He left Forest in early 1990 without making a first-team appearance and signed for Chesterfield, where he later became captain.
+He left Forest in early 1990 without making a first-team appearance, and signed for Chesterfield, where he later became captain.
 Dyche was part of the team that reached the FA Cup semi-finals in 1997.
-In the FA Cup semi-final against Middlesbrough he scored a penalty to put his side 2–0 up in an eventual 3–3 draw.
+In the FA Cup semi-final against Middlesbrough, he scored a penalty to put his side 2–0 up in an eventual 3–3 draw.
 Chesterfield lost the replay 3–0.

 Dyche left Chesterfield for Bristol City in 1997, helping them win promotion to Division One in his first season.
 City were relegated the following season, during which Dyche spent time on loan at Luton Town.
-He moved to Millwall at the end of the campaign, where he won promotion to Division One in 2001 and came close to a Premier League place the following year, losing to eventual promotion winners Birmingham City in the play-offs.
-In 2002, he began a three-year spell at Watford where he was captain in his final season with the club.
+He moved to Millwall for £150,000 in 1999, but only played once in his first season due to a back injury.
+He won promotion to Division One in 2001 and came close to a Premier League place the following year, losing to eventual promotion winners Birmingham City in the play-off semi-finals.

+In July 2002, Watford manager Ray Lewington signed Dyche within 24 hours of his appointment.
+Two years later, Dyche was named captain as Neil Cox did not want the responsibility in his final year at the club.

-He signed for Northampton Town in 2005, and was involved in their 2005–06 promotion from League Two.
-He fell out of favour after the appointment of Stuart Gray as manager and was released at the end of the 2006–07 season.
+Dyche signed for Northampton Town in 2005, and was involved in their 2005–06 promotion from League Two.
+He was released at the end of the 2006–07 season, aged 35.

 Managerial career

 Watford

 Having retired, following his release from Northampton, Dyche re-joined Watford as under-18s coach in 2007, and was promoted to assistant manager in July 2009 when Malky Mackay was appointed Watford manager.
 Mackay left to join Cardiff City in June 2011, and Dyche was promoted to manager.
-Watford finished the 2011–12 season in 11th place in the Football League Championship, the club's best finish for four years, but a change in club ownership led to his dismissal at the end of the season.
+Watford finished the 2011–12 season in eleventh place in the Football League Championship, the club's best finish for four years, but a change in club ownership led to his dismissal at the end of the season.